Skip to main content

 I will also start working on my PHYSICAL TBR SHELFI realized that I have 150+ books in my house that I have not read.
 So I will be reading from those this year.

 I told myself that I would not purchase anymore books this year but that is kind of a lie, there will be BOTM books coming in monthly.
 I refuse to cancel my subscription.
-Also, my best-friend is buying me books monthly via the The Book Drop, thank you best-friend.
-I am trying to purchase books from my TBR shelf for her so that we can do some more buddy-reads even though we are in a book club together and will be reading The Book Drop books together.
 I'm just addicted to buying books.
 I am also addicted to reading books.
 If anyone wants to fuel my addiction my amazon bookish wish-list is right here

 Last but not least, I will also join POPSUGAR Reading Challenge again.
 This year, my goal is 25 prompts.